Perhaps it’s my midwestern roots preferring the understated over the maximalist.

 Black Cherry Punch, Tangie, Purple Punch, Strawberry Gucci, Trop & Cherry, Terple, Tropicana Cookies, Squirt, Mimosa Point Break, Tang Breath, Fruity Pebbles, Island Sweet Skunk, Trop Fire Breath, Unicorn Poop.

-But, look, there’s just something about fruity strains that inevitably pull me into writing overly verbose reviews and tacky poems that should prove that I honestly do think they’re the bee’s knees, shins, AND toes!
+But, look, there’s just something about fruity strains that inevitably pulls me into writing overly verbose reviews and tacky poems that should prove that I honestly do think they’re the bee’s knees, shins, AND toes!

 After grinding it up in my 4-piece Santa Cruz, there’s literally a little pile of kief sitting in my grinder every time, making bowls and joints all the more potent.